Now Enrolling in our 20-week Fall-Winter CSA which runs from September 27 – February 14!!!! Enroll ONLINE or print/mail in the application.

 We offer add-on items to further increase the diversity of items in your box.
-We partner with local farmers and producers who participate in the Allen Market Place Exchange to offer eggs, bread, coffee, cheese, black beans, and meats!
+We partner with local farmers and producers who participate in the Allen Market Place Exchange to offer eggs, bread, coffee, cheese, honey, black beans, and meats!
 Click here for more details.

 Work Share, Cost & Payment

 We offer a unique selection of share and payment options:

 - All Pay: Members pay $26 ($20 for SNAP recipients) per share.